schubergphilis/knife-github/README.md

 =====

 Cache files will be created into the: ~/.chef directory.
-We use cache files to offload the api calls and increase the performance for additional executions.
-Updated to any repo inside the organization will cause the cache files to update.
+We use cache files to offload the api calls and increase the performance for repetitive executions Updated to any repo inside the organization will cause the cache files to update.
 But in case of any problems, the cache files can be safely deleted.